 - Put folding chairs and tables out of the safe zone because the baby can get their fingers or toes caught in them.

-- If your home has stairways, place guards/blockades at the bottom and top to keep the baby out.
+- If your home has stairways, it is important to place guards or blockades at the bottom for security, as well as at the top to keep the baby out.

 - If you have other children or pets at home, make sure you take the requisite measures to prevent them from accidentally tripping the baby during cruising.